 "The training was a brilliant introduction to accessibility for me.
 I learnt so much in a relatively short space of time and am now hugely more confident about creating accessible documents.
 When I think about what I used to do before the training, I really do cringe!
 Thank you!"
 Maria, La Trobe University

-Please follow the date links below to register for 2023 training:
+Please follow the date links below to register for the training session of your choice.

 Subscribe to our newsletter for training schedule updates.

 - How inaccessible documents affect different disability groups

 - How people use assistive technologies to access content within digital documents